 Residents are instructed to carry their keys and to keep the residence halls locked at all times.
 Locking your dorm room every time you leave your room (no matter how briefly) can prevent thefts from occurring.

-Public Safety officers do random walk-throughs of residence halls on campus.
+Public Safety officers do random foot patrols of residence halls on campus.

 Lost and Found